 Get a notebook and a writing utensil, and begin jotting down any and every drawing idea that comes to you.
 Turn off that editing internal filter that we all have, and continue until you hit some form of mental resistance.
 Recognize this resistance as a good thing, and begin stretching your mind for further ideas - they can be anything and everything - until your list contains between 50 and 100 drawing ideas.
 Once finished you can comb through this list and pick out the ideas that resonate with you the most.

-An alternative to writing a list can be creating several sketches, but the key again is in the numbers, in pushing yourself when you feel that you are “out of ideas” to stretch your mind to make new connections.
+An alternative to writing a list can be creating several sketches, but the key again is in the numbers, in the pushing yourself when you feel that you are "out of ideas" to stretch your mind to make new connections.

 Exercise 2: Pose an if/then question to yourself

 As yourself, "If I were my most creative self, than I would draw ..."

 Or, alternatively, "What would my most creative self draw/make?"